 We've been working for quite a few weeks to have this happen.

-He's the biggest Trump hater of them all, and then he began and was a key investigator, which might have rendered illegitimate from the get-go, the whole so-called Russia collusion where there's still no evidence after all this time.
+And then he began and was a key investigator, which might have rendered it legitimate from the get-go the whole so-called Russia collusion where there's still no evidence after all this time.

-Anyway, joining us to discuss is the Freedom Caucus chairman, Mark Meadows.
+Anyway, joining us to discuss is the Freedom Caucus Chairman, Mark Meadows.

 Why can't the public see?